FroggMaster/GoRPG-Firefox/README.md

 # GoRPG-Firefox
-- GoRPG Extension for Firefox
+- This is a work in progress GoRPG Extension for Firefox
-- This is the GoRPG Extension that was originally developed for Chrome.
-I've pulled the source code and am working on converting the extension to a Firefox Compatible format.
+- I've taken the GoRPG Chrome Extension source code from the CRX file and I'm working on converting the extension to a Firefox Compatible XPI.
+- The extension is currently non-functional due to the Bluetooth connection dialog not being displayed.
+See: https://github.com/FroggMaster/GoRPG-Firefox/issues/1
 - Pull Requests are welcomed and encouraged!
-- This is a WIP and currently is non-functional due to incompatibilies with the Data Cloning algorith used by the extension; See: https://github.com/FroggMaster/GoRPG-Firefox/issues/1